liamg/darktile/README.md

 Raft looks for a config file in `~/.raft.toml`, and will write one there the first time it runs, if it doesn't already exist.

-You can ignore the config and use defauls by specifying `--ignore-config` as a CLI flag.
+You can ignore the config and use defaults by specifying `--ignore-config` as a CLI flag.

 ### Config Options/CLI Flags